Skip to content

 • Exactly one required field (type).
 OKF demands the bare minimum, so adopting it rarely breaks existing files.

 • additionalProperties: true, stated explicitly.
-Unknown keys are welcome by design — OKF is meant to be extended.
+Unknown keys are welcome by design, because OKF is meant to be extended.

 • Recommended fields with real constraints. title, description, and tags are optional, but if present they’re checked. resource and timestamp carry uri and date-time formats.

 • A $id and human-readable title/description.
-These aren’t required for validation, but they document the schema for the humans who read it — and $id is what gives the built-in its google:okf:0.1 address.
-Setting a $id in a schema file of your own is documentation only; it does not register a new built-in id (built-ins are bundled into docmeta).
-You’d reference your own schema by its file path or URL, not by its $id.
+These aren’t required for validation, but they document the schema for the humans who read it, and $id is what gives the built-in its google:okf:0.1 address.
+Setting a $id in a schema file of your own does not register a new built-in id — built-ins are bundled into docmeta — so you reference your own schema by its file path or URL, never by its $id.
+Give it an id of your own, or leave it out; see the warning below before reusing one.

 A schema only matters once documents are validated against it.
 The most direct way to connect the two is to let a document name its own schema with a $schema key in its frontmatter. docmeta reads that key and validates the file against whatever it points to.